AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * Pillow (https://pillow.readthedocs.org) and/or
 * h5py (requires hdf5).
 Used to read HDF5 files.
 * pybaselines: for auto-background (https://github.com/derb12/pybaselines)
-* xmltodict: for Bruker BRML files.
+* xmltodict: for reading Bruker BRML files.
+* zarr: reading powder data files produced MIDAS (APS)
 * seekpath: for k-vector searching

 but none of these are required to run scripts and the vast